+'''

-"DECLARE c_temp; BEGIN c_temp := ?; clob_proc(c_temp); ? := c_temp; END;"
+"DECLARE c_temp; BEGIN c_temp := ?; clob_proc( c_temp); ? := c_temp; END;"

+'''

-In either case, you may use the setString method on the first parameter and the registerOutParameter method with Types.CLOB on the second.
+In either case, you can use the setString method on the first parameter and the registerOutParameter method with Types.CLOB on the second.

-14.3.5 Size Limitations
+14.4.4 Size Limitations

-Be aware of the effect on the performance of the Java memory management system due to creation of very large byte array or String.
+You must be aware of the effect on the performance of the Java memory management system due to creation of a very large byte array or a String.
 Read the information provided by your Java virtual machine (JVM) vendor about the impact of very large data elements on memory management, and consider using the stream interfaces instead.

-14.4 LOB Locator Interface
+14.5 Locator Interface for LOBs

 Locators are small data structures, which contain information that may be used to access the actual data of the LOB.
 In a database table, the locator is stored directly in the table, while the data may be in the table or in separate storage.
-It is common to use separate tablespaces for large LOBs.